How Bad is JPEG?

 CONCLUSION

-• Successive saves to a JPEG image with constant settings do not continue to create loss and degrade the image.
+• Successive saves to a JPEG image with constant settings do not continue to create visible loss and degrade the image.

 • Editing and saving does not produce dire effects in image quality